mfruzan/CoreDetector/Manual.md

 ## <a name="iformat"></a> 2.
 Data input formats for CoreDetector

-CoreDetector requires fasta formatted genome files (input 1) and a text file that lists of the name and full path to the FASTA files for each genome (input 2).
+CoreDetector requires two data inputs.
+The first is fasta formatted genome files (input 1) and the second is a text file that lists of the name and full path to the FASTA files for each genome (input 2).

-Published fasta formatted genomes can be downloaded using NCBI tools datasets and dataformats
+Published fasta formatted genomes can be downloaded using NCBI tools datasets and dataformats.
+Install these tools and we will download a data set of genomes in the next section.

-**`Step 1.`** Install tools to download genomes (input 1) from NCBI
+**`Step 1.`** Download and install NCBI tools datasets and dataformat to use in the next section.

 ```bash
 curl -o datasets 'https://ftp.ncbi.nlm.nih.gov/pub/datasets/command-line/v2/linux-amd64/datasets'